mrinalrajl/final_test/README.md

 <image src="/gen-ai/Snapshots/NEWSAPIAI.png">

 # For MySQL
-We have used Freemysqlhosting for Data reterival and modification .
+I have used Freemysqlhosting for Data reterival and modification .
 ## Freemysqlhosting
 Its website allows a Database of 5mb Storage  and Free.